'Nuclear button', gym and neoclassical decor, inside Vladimir Putin's presidential plane | World

 Its inner appearance was revealed in 2018 when Putin allowed student Arslan Kaipkulov, who had dreamed of making a video of the plane, to take part in an onboard tour.

-Student Arslan Kaipkulov, who dreamed of making a video of Putin’s presidential plane, was allowed in – Photo: Reproduction/Twitter/Kremlin
+Student Arslan Kaipkulov, who dreamed of making a video of Putin’s presidential plane, was allowed to enter – Photo: Reproduction/Twitter/Kremlin

 There are different estimates of the production value of these machines.